Cinecred

 Setting demonstration

-When the cells in a line exceeds this width, it is wrapped automatically.
+When the cells in a row exceed this width, the row is wrapped automatically.
 Red layout guides indicate the configured width.

 Setting demonstration

-This amount of blank pixels is inserted vertically between lines respectively horizontally between cells.
+This amount of blank pixels is inserted vertically between rows respectively horizontally between cells.

 Setting demonstration